 The procedures for obtaining parking passes are as follows:

-- Student parking is free of charge.
+Student parking is free of charge.
 To receive a valid parking permit a student must complete an online motor vehicle registration form in order to obtain a valid permit.
 Permits for all vehicles, including motorcycles, must be renewed each August for the Fall and Spring semesters, and each May for Summer.
-Parking permits can be picked up during the first 2 weeks of each semester in the main lobby of the Administration Building or at any other time in the office of the Public Safety Manager, Conference Center 054.
+Parking permits can be picked up during the first 2 weeks of each semester in the main lobby of the Administration Building or at any other time in the office of the Public Safety Manager, ITC 033.
 A valid PSU ID is required when picking up your permit.
-Register online by using the link below.
+Students should fill out the following online form to register: Parking Registration form for Students

-- Faculty and Staff must register their vehicles online every 3 years.
-Once the online registration form is completed, their free parking pass shall be available for pick up in the office of the Public Safety Manager, Conference Center 054, within 2 business days.
+Faculty and staff must register their vehicles online every 3 years.
+Once the online registration form is completed, their free parking pass shall be available for pick up in the office of the Public Safety Manager, ITC 033, within 2 business days.
 A valid PSU ID is required when picking up your permit.
-Register online by using the link below.
+Faculty and Staff should fill out the following online form to register for parking: Parking Registration form for Faculty and Staff

 Permits must be properly displayed as noted below.
 Exceptions must be approved by the Business and Finance office in advance.